ts4nfdi/terminology-service-suite/packages/js/README.md

 ## Usage of the EntityProviderWidget

-The EntityProviderWidget reports which terminology backend provides a given entity.
-It renders nothing, so instead of a `create...(props, container)` function it exposes two promise-returning functions and leaves the presentation to you.
+The EntityProviderWidget specifies which terminology provider is responsible for a given entity.
+It renders nothing, so instead of a
+`create...(props, container)` function it exposes two promise-returning functions and leaves the presentation to you.
 `getEntityProvider` returns the provider of the defining ontology, `getEntityProviders` returns one entry per ontology the IRI resolves in.